checkly/docs.checklyhq.com/site/content/learn/headless/avoiding-hard-waits.md

     parent: "Best practices"
 ---

-In a bid to quickly resolve the issue of a page or element not being loaded, many take the shortcut of waiting for a fixed amount of time - adding a hard wait, in other words.
+Looking to solve the issue of a page or element not being loaded, many take the shortcut of waiting for a fixed amount of time - adding a hard wait, in other words.
 This is regarded as an anti-pattern, as it lowers performance and increases the chances of a script breaking (possibly intermittently).
 Let's explore how those issues arise and what better solutions we can use to avoid them.

 <!-- more -->